moliver28/research-handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 When there are gaps, the Office may expand to include additional roles and responsibilities.
 For example, at times this Office has included our [TeamOps](https://handbook.gitlab.com/teamops/) initiative, [internal communications](/handbook/communication/#internal-communication), and [handbook maintenance](https://handbook.gitlab.com/).
 As GitLab is a functionally organized company, the goal in most cases is to own an area until another function is prepared to own and support it.

-## Kinds of projects Strategy and Operations team members work on
+## Kinds of projects Strategy and Operations team members work on {#what-projects-does-the-cost-work-on}

 Given the cross-functional nature of the [company OKRs](/handbook/company/okrs/#okr-process-at-gitlab) and given these projects are important to the CEO, the Strategy and Operators team members are often involved in these initiatives.